acm-uiuc/nvdocker/README.md

 This option controls which driver libraries/binaries will be mounted inside the container.

 - Possible values
-    - `compute,video`, `graphics,utility` …: a comma-separated list of driver features the container needs,
+    - `compute,video,graphics,utility` …: a comma-separated list of driver features the container needs,
     - `all`: enable all available driver capabilities.
     - *empty* or *unset*: use default driver capability: `utility`.